Adjectival Content of the Norms

 In line with the prevailing public view that war is large, the late-1960s-and-later U.S. peace or antiwar movement often rallied followers against a potential World War III, often expressing a fear that any war between what were the largest two nuclear powers, measured by how many nuclear weapons each could launch at the other, the U.S. and the U.S.S.R., would have escalated out of control to a scale so large most of us would have died in it in the first hours and the first weeks of its aftermath (e.g., through poisoning of farmlands and water supplies).
 Escalation out of control has causes and restraint may be practicably impossible, so, if much of the public tends to perceive wars in nearly apocalyptic terms, it’s not without reason.
 People in a battle zone, if not dead, often survive with lifelong injuries and almost no property.
 They may survive bullets, yet die of disease or famine.
 They may be raped, become refugees, and flee from one place where they’re unwanted to another place where, it turns out, they’re also unwanted because local people who welcome one or two refugees may change their minds when thousands show up.
 The rest of us, however we feel about inflicting damage, want little to do with facing the receiving end of a battle.
 It’s frightening and people inflicting the damage intend it to be frightening, intend to cause fear for lives and property needed for survival.
 Wars often threaten the worst and sometimes deliver it.
 War may have no human limit if warriors don’t want a limit, until all but one belligerent side is dead and maybe not even then if the war is turned inward.

 It’s possible that war will be constrained and history has many more examples of constrained war than of unconstrained.
-While many threats may be unconstrained, they generally need not be carried out to that degree.
+While many threats may be unconstrained, for the threatener to succeed a threat generally need not be carried out to that degree.
 As large, visible, and destructive as war can be, usually it legally doesn’t have to be.
 No legal definition in the norms requires war to be large or even visible.
 Wars can be large or small, even unnoticed by almost anyone and nondestructive, although, by the practice of nations, the smallest may not be called wars.

 Wars may even be secret, not only in the sense of the U.S. air war in Cambodia under then-President Nixon, that being a case of secrecy intended to be from the U.S. public but not from Cambodians, but also in the sense of nations warring and nations being warred against never knowing of the specific war (other than a very few individuals, perhaps just one, so knowing).
 That is because, by the norms, a nation must scale its war to keep it lawful and secrecy may help limit escalation, especially if the warred-against nation’s public would demand escalation if it knew of the war or of losing it, thus scaling may be partly by secrecy, thus secrecy of war may be authorized by the norms.